iamsk/collaborative-gym/README.md

 To reproduce our paper experiments:
 1. Start Redis server: `docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`
-    - If you perfer to use Redis without the docker container (may need `sudo` permission):
+    - If you prefer to use Redis without the docker container (may need `sudo` permission):
       ```shell
       apt-get install redis
       systemctl start redis-server